Bhagavad Gita: Abhinavagupta (c. 1000 CE)

 Abhinavagupta was a theologian and philosopher of the Kashmir Shaivism (Shiva) tradition.
 His commentary, the Gitartha-Samgraha, has survived into the modern era.
 The Gita text he commented on is a slightly different recension than the one of Adi Shankara.
 He interprets its teachings in the Shaiva Advaita (monism) tradition quite similar to Adi Shankara, but with the difference that he considers both Self and matter to be metaphysically real and eternal.
 Their respective interpretations of jnana yoga are also somewhat different, and Abhinavagupta uses Atman, Brahman, Shiva, and Krishna interchangeably.
 Abhinavagupta's commentary is notable for its citations of more ancient scholars, in a style similar to Adi Shankara.
 However, the texts he quotes have not survived into the modern era.

-Rāmānuja (c.
+Ramanujacharya (c.
 1100 CE)

 Ramanuja was a Hindu theologian, philosopher, and an exponent of the Sri Vaishnavism (Vishnu) tradition in the 11th and early 12th centuries.
 Like his Vedanta peers, Ramanuja wrote a bhashya (commentary) on the Gita - Gita Bhashya.
-Ramanuja's commentary disagreed with Adi Shankara's interpretation of the Gita as a text on nondualism (Self and Brahman are identical), and instead interpreted it as a form of dualistic and qualified monism (Vishishtadvaita).
+His interpretation differed from Adi Shankara's.
+Shankara read the Gita as a text on nondualism, where the Self and Brahman are identical.
+Ramanuja instead interpreted it as qualified monism, known as Vishishtadvaita.

+He identified the supreme Brahman as the personal deity Narayana, or Vishnu.
+He stated that Brahman is the highest unitary reality.
+It contains individual conscious souls and unconscious matter as real parts of itself, rather than these being false appearances.
+Through his commentaries, Ramanuja presented arguments for the devotional tradition.
+He connected it to mainstream philosophical discourse.

+In his Gita Bhashya, Ramanuja described Narayana's incarnation as Krishna.
+He called the Lord a "vast ocean of boundless mercy, affability, affection and generosity" who descends to earth to become a refuge for all.
+He argued that Krishna's birth is physically real and not an illusion.
+It differs from human birth because Krishna undertakes it by his own will rather than being compelled by karma, and it remains free from the defects of material nature.
+Ramanuja maintained that Krishna's body is "not made of material nature" (aprakrita).
+This allows him to be visible to all people, regardless of social status, so that they may be attracted to his divine beauty and deeds.
+He viewed this divine descent as spiritual nourishment for devotees seeking liberation, giving them the opportunity to look at and talk with the Lord.